KuanKongy/FloowForge/README.md

 2. Copy [`api/.env.example`](api/.env.example) to `api/.env` and fill in keys.
 3. Copy [`web/.env.example`](web/.env.example) to `web/.env.local` and fill in keys.
 4. Start Redis locally (`redis-server`) for the job queue.
-5. `cd api && pip install -r requirements.txt && uvicorn main:app --reload --port 5001` and in another terminal `python -m arq worker.WorkerSettings`.
+5. `pip install -r api/requirements.txt && uvicorn api.main:app --reload --port 5001` and in another terminal `python -m api.worker`.
 6. `cd web && npm install && npm run dev`.

 See each subdirectory's README for more details.

+For a deeper technical map, start with [`docs/README.md`](docs/README.md).

 ## Features